 Next, you do need to consider different factors related to your current situation.
 Some things to keep in mind and you determine how much to put into your 403(b) include:

-- Emergency fund: Once you have a baseline established for retirement saving, you might want to focus on another goal, like building at least three to six months’ worth of expenses in an emergency fund.
+- Emergency fund: Once you have a baseline established for retirement saving, you might want to focus on another goal.
+Consider building at least three to six months’ worth of expenses in an emergency fund.

 - Other savings goals: Maybe you have goals like buying a home or starting a college fund.
 You don’t want to put your own retirement at risk to pay for your child’s college, though.
 Think about what you want your money to accomplish, and then go from there.